Georgia (country): Geography

 The highest mountain in Georgia is Mount Shkhara at 5203 m, and the second highest is Mount Janga at 5059 m above sea level.
 Other prominent peaks include Mount Kazbek at 5047 m, Shota Rustaveli Peak 4960 m, Tetnuldi 4858 m, Ushba 4700 m, and Ailama 4547 m.
 Out of the abovementioned peaks, only Kazbek is of volcanic origin.
 The region between Kazbek and Shkhara (a distance of about 200 km along the Main Caucasus Range) is dominated by numerous glaciers.

 The term Lesser Caucasus Mountains is often used to describe the mountainous (highland) areas of southern Georgia that are connected to the Greater Caucasus Mountain Range by the Likhi Range.
 The overall region can be characterized as being made up of various, interconnected mountain ranges (largely of volcanic origin) and plateaus that do not exceed 3400 m in elevation.
-Prominent features of the area include the Javakheti Volcanic Plateau, lakes, including Tabatskuri and Paravani, as well as mineral water and hot springs.
+Prominent features of the area include the Javakheti Plateau, lakes, including Tabatskuri and Paravani, as well as mineral water and hot springs.
 Two major rivers in Georgia are the Rioni and the Mtkvari.